Impeachment trial of Andrew Johnson

 Johnson's defense both questioned the criminality of the alleged offenses and raised doubts about Johnson's intent.
 One of the points made by the defense was that ambiguity existed in the Tenure of Office Act that left open a vagueness as to whether it was actually applicable to Johnson's firing of Stanton.
-They also argued that the Tenure of Office Act was unconstitutional, and that Jonhson's intent in firing Stanton had been to test the constitutionality of the law before the Supreme Court of the United States (and that Johnson was entitled to do so).
+They also argued that the Tenure of Office Act was unconstitutional, and that Johnson's intent in firing Stanton had been to test the constitutionality of the law before the Supreme Court of the United States (and that Johnson was entitled to do so).
 They further argued that, even if the law were constitutional, that presidents should not be removed from office for misconstruing their constitutional rights.
 They further argued that Johnson was acting in interest of the necessity of keeping the Department of War functional by appointing Lorenzo Thomas as an interim officer, and that he had caused no public harm in doing so.
 They also argued that the Republican Party was using impeachment as a political tool.
 The defense asserted the view that presidents should not be removed from office by impeachment for political misdeeds, as this is what elections were meant for.

 The trial resulted in acquittal, with the Senate voting identically on three of the eleven articles of impeachment, failing each time by a single vote to reach the supermajority needed to convict Johnson.
 On each of those three articles, thirty-five Republican senators voted to convict, while ten Republican senators and all nine Democratic senators voted to acquit.
 After those three votes all failed to result in a conviction, the Senate then adjourned the trial without voting on the remaining eight articles of impeachment.
 The majority decision of the Supreme Court of the United States in its 1926 Myers v.
 United States decision later opined in dictum that the Tenure of Office Act at the center of the impeachment had been a constitutionally invalid law.